iceruntime/docs/how-it-works.md

 Use [Nix]() infrastructure to manage your packages and other build artifacts.
 ICE provides abstractions over Nix store operations and allows you to manage system libraries and your own packages in a uniform way.
 The full power of Nix derivations is available if needed.
 Read the [details page]() for more.

 ### Parsing
+ICE provides an easy way for specifying grammars, and you can automatically generate parsers using tools like [treesitter]() or [happy]().
+The parser is included automatically in your pipeline, independent of the programming language you use for other transformations.
+Read the [details page]() for more.

 ### Caching